Comprehensive Vulnerability Analysis is Necessary for Trustworthy LLM-MAS: A Comprehensive Framework for LLM-MAS Vulnerability Analysis

 \textbf{Resource exhausting.} In traditional system security, resource exhaustion attacks aim to consume excessive resources (e.g., CPU, memory, disk, bandwidth) to impair functionality for legitimate users.
 Classic examples include Denial of Service (DoS)\cite{wikipedia_dos}, memory exhaustion\cite{usenix_memory_exhaustion}, and algorithmic complexity attacks~\cite{crosby2003dos}.
 In the context of LLM-MAS, attackers can similarly overload computational resources to inflate costs or disrupt availability.
 For example, attackers may generate progressively longer messages between agents~\cite{zhou2025corba}, overloading message-processing components.
 They may also induce tools to generate large data volumes from minimal input, sending them to external servers—causing tool abuse, quota exhaustion, billing spikes, or even service bans~\cite{guo2024redcode}.
 Beyond direct resource strain, such attacks can disrupt coordination: overloaded planners may time out, executors may stall, and a single failed agent can compromise overall system functionality~\citep{cemri2025multi}.
 To evaluate such attacks under our formulation in Eq.~\ref{eq:general}, $Evaluator$ metrics can include output token length, memory usage, computation time, and tool-calling frequency, while the goal $G$ can be defined as inducing excessive operational cost.

 \textbf{Performance degradation.} In poisoning/evasion attack literature for deep neural networks, a general goal is to craft adversarial samples to worsen prediction performance (e.g., classification accuracy or regression error) \cite{madry2017towards}.
 Similar performance degradation concepts appear in LLM research.
 For instance, \cite{he2024data} shows that poisoned demonstration examples in in-context learning can degrade the prediction performance.
-In another example \cite{guo2024redcode}, the attacker can inject a buggy code into the system, misleading the system in unintended ways.
-Although LLM-MAS can improve task performance through agent collaboration, the system remains vulnerable to performance degradation.
 In Eq. \ref{eq:general}, we directly measure the performance specified by the particular task, such as prediction accuracy as $Evaluator$ and a wrong answer as $G$ (either targeted or untargeted).

 \textbf{Privacy leakage.} Privacy concerns span systems from operating systems and web applications to deep learning models.
 LLMs and their applications face similar risks.
-For example, attacks have been developed to extract sensitive data from retrieval-augmented generation systems~\citep{zeng2024good}, recover prompts~\citep{perez2022ignore, shen2024prompt, jiang2024safeguarding, yang2024prsa}, or leak memory contents in single-agent settings~\citep{wang2025unveiling}.
+For example, attacks have been developed to extract sensitive data from retrieval-augmented generation systems~\citep{zeng2024good}, recover prompts~\citep{perez2022ignore, shen2024prompt, jiang2024safeguarding, yang2024prsa}, or leak memory contents in single-agent settings~\citep{wang2025unveiling, wei2025amemguard}.
 In LLM-MAS, privacy risks are further amplified by inter-agent communication.
 A compromised agent may extract private information from others or induce them to leak confidential data, even without direct access to sensitive tools or databases~\citep{lee2024prompt}.
-To define the malicious goal and $Evaluator$ in Eq.~\ref{eq:general}, various evaluation metrics can be applied.
-These include textual overlap metrics (e.g., ROUGE-L) and semantic similarity metrics (e.g., cosine similarity) to compare outputs with target content $G$.
-LLM-based judges can assess whether outputs contain private information, and the frequency of unauthorized queries can help detect indirect attempts to access restricted data.
+To define the malicious goal and $Evaluator$ in Eq.~\ref{eq:general}, various evaluation metrics can be applied, e.g., ROUGE-L or cosine similarity to compare with $G$.